martahdez90/calculator/README.md

 2. Add main section
 3. Change the order of the buttons
 4. Font: 'Paytone One', sans-serif;
+5. I fixed the broken class so the calculator doesn't disappear

 ## How to run the application using local server